Olaminiyi/Project-9/README.md

 ### INSTALL AND CONFIGURE JENKINS SERVER

-Create an AWS EC2 server based on Ubuntu Server 20.04 LTS and name it “Jenkins”
+Create an AWS EC2 server based on Ubuntu Server 20.04 LTS and name it “Jenkins”.

 ![Alt text](images/9.1.PNG)